saulogt/SSuggestText/README.md

 ## Reference

-I got some good ideas this project from https://github.com/soleaf/MintAnnotationView
+I've got some good ideas from this project: https://github.com/soleaf/MintAnnotationView